kiwibrowser/src.next/README.md

 This also makes it easier for your fellow developers to spot where Kiwi specific modification exists.

+## Navigating the source-code

+Android:
+ - Main menu is in: chrome/android/java/src/org/chromium/chrome/browser/app/appmenu
+ - Settings screen is in: chrome/android/java/src/org/chromium/chrome/browser/settings and chrome/android/java/res/xml

+HTML:
+ - kiwi://extensions is in: chrome/browser/resources/extensions
+ - kiwi://chrome-search (new tab page) is in: chrome/browser/resources/new_tab_page_instant

+Translations:
+ - To add a new translation string in English: chrome/android/java/res/values/strings.xml
+ - To translate strings in other languages, go to https://crowdin.com/project/kiwibrowser and once you have updated the translations, run GitHub Action "Download translations from Crowdin" to download them back to the repository

 ## Adding a new setting

 In Kiwi it's much better to add Settings directly in the user interface, rather than add flags in kiwi://flags.